s886508/login-monitor/README.md

 ```

 # Graceful Shutdown
-The tool is listening to few signal and will lead graceful shutdown for each goroutines before exising the tool.
+The tool is listening to few signal and will do graceful shutdown for each goroutine before exiting the tool.

 ```shell
 $ make run FILEPATH=testData/test2.txt
 ...